Class RBFNetwork<T>

 public static <T> RBFNetwork<T> fit(T[] x, double[] y, RBF<T>[] rbf, boolean normalized)

-Fits a RBF network.
+Fits an RBF network.

 Type Parameters: